takado8/Tetris/README.md

 ## How to use

-Download [Tetris.exe](https://github.com/takado8/Tetris/blob/master/Tetris/Tetris.exe) or clone and build project. start program with parameter 'manual' - for user game mode, 'evolution' - to start the evolution or without any parameter to see how aforementioned AI is doing.
+Download [Tetris.exe](https://github.com/takado8/Tetris/blob/master/Tetris/Tetris.exe) or clone and build project. start program with parameter 'manual' - for user game mode, 'evolution' - to start the evolution, or without any parameter to see how aforementioned AI is doing.

 ### Controls